namespacelabs/breakpoint/README.md

 ## Contributions

-Breakpoint needs your help!
+Breakpoint welcomes your help!
 We appreciate your time and effort.

 If you find an issue in Breakpoint or you see a missing feature, please free to open an [Issue](https://github.com/namespacelabs/breakpoint/issues) on GitHub.

-Check out the [contributing guidelines](docs/CONTRIBUTING.md) for more details on how to develop Breakpoint.
+Check out our [contribution guidelines](docs/CONTRIBUTING.md) for more details on how to develop Breakpoint.

 ## Join the Community

-If you questions, ideas or feedback, you are welcome to join our [Discord server](https://community.namespace.so/discord).
+If you have questions, ideas or feedback, chat with the team on our [Discord server](https://community.namespace.so/discord).